cryptocrowd-city/xcrc-core-wallet/doc/xaya/trading.md

 As before, this partially-signed transaction allows anyone to add more inputs and outputs.
-It ensures, though, that the seller will always get back his CHI and none can be stolen.
+It ensures, though, that the seller will always get back his XCRC and none can be stolen.

 This transaction by itself does not do much useful.
-It can, however, be used to ensure **uniqueness of payments of CHI** to the seller (for unique / limited items):  Everyone can include the input / output pair in their transaction (e.g. when buying an item).
+It can, however, be used to ensure **uniqueness of payments of XCRC** to the seller (for unique / limited items):  Everyone can include the input / output pair in their transaction (e.g. when buying an item).
 But CRyptoCrowd's coin tracking rules ensure that the sentinel input can be spent by only one transaction at most, so that